 REEF ENDEAVOUR (built 1996 & 130 passengers).

 Because of proximity to New Zealand and Australia, the largest numbers originate there, including families (children age five & above) during holiday periods; beyond it’s English speakers from Europe and North Americans, the latter who tend to stopover for several days en route to/from New Zealand or Australia.
 With a lot of shared activities and experiences, and open seating, meeting others comes naturally.
+If you prefer a cruise without many other children aboard, be sure to check the Australian and New Zealand school holiday periods.
+Most of the crew is Fijian.

 The ship has five decks and an elevator.